 2. Date of record: This is the date on which a company will review its records to establish who its shareholders are.
 In order to receive a dividend, an investor must be a “holder of record,” which means they owned shares on or before the ex-dividend date.

 3. Ex-dividend date: This is the date by which an investor must have purchased shares of a stock in order to receive an upcoming dividend.
-If an investor bought shares of Company A on or after the ex-dividend date, the dividend would go to the investor from whom they purchased the shares—they themselves would not receive a dividend.
+If an investor bought shares of Company A on or after the ex-dividend date, the dividend would go to the investor from whom they purchased the shares — they themselves would not receive a dividend.

 4. Payment date: This is the date a dividend is paid to company shareholders.

+Dividends are often paid in cash.
 Companies typically send cash dividends directly to an investor’s brokerage, where the money is deposited into their account.
 The company might also mail a check to stockholders.

 In other cases, investors will be paid in company stocks.
 Some companies and mutual funds offer the option of a dividend reinvestment plan (DRIP) that will automatically buy additional shares for an investor with their dividends.
-This offers the advantages of both simplifying the process (since investors won’t have to receive the cash and buy more shares themselves) and potentially being more cost effective, since many DRIP programs don’t charge commissions.
+This provides the advantages of both simplifying the process (since investors won’t have to receive the cash and buy more shares themselves) and potentially being more cost effective, since many DRIP programs don’t charge commissions.

 Additionally, some DRIP programs discount the purchase of additional shares.
 For this and other reasons, some investors may specifically look to find dividend reinvestment stocks.